analystmindy/CrimeData-Python/README.md

 # CrimeData-Python
-Using Python to analyze crime data as part of the CareerFoundry Data Analytics Course.
+Using Python to analyze crime data in Colorado as part of the CareerFoundry Data Analytics Course.
 # Introduction
 In progress.
 # My Role